Have you ever sat down and looked through your photo albums or boxes of photos and not known whose face you were looking upon?

 I never liked Jamie Winston much anyway.
 He was only invited because of diplomacy.
 If I left him out, then I wouldn’t get invited to his house.
 There would have been a crushing domino effect which could have set my second-grade social life on its ear.

 I often sit and peruse photo albums that feature faces of people who I do not know.
-The photo had or has some significance to my late mother and father, or grandparents or another relative, so it found its way into the family collection.
+The photo had or has some significance to my mother, late father, or late grandparents or another relative, so it found its way into the family collection.

 In my room hangs the portrait of a great, great, great grandfather that meant much to my grandmother.

-I will say it was not a favorite of my mother’s, as she sees this stern man whose eyes almost follow you as you enter the room.
-It reminds her of the haunted house paintings that scared Don Knotts and Jim Nabors to death on “The Andy Griffith Show.”
+I will say it was not a favorite of my mother’s, as she saw this stern man whose eyes almost follow you as you enter the room.
+It reminded her of the haunted house paintings that scared Don Knotts and Jim Nabors to death on “The Andy Griffith Show.”

 It took me years of coaxing to finally get grandma to part with it and let me be its caretaker.
 The same is true of so many other images I have gathered through the years.

-I recently forwarded a photo from the collection of my grandmother Allie Bunch Franks to a distant cousin via e-mail.
+I once forwarded a photo from the collection of my grandmother Allie Bunch Franks to a distant cousin via e-mail.

 I was hoping it may be one of her ancestors.
 All the information I had was that it was my grandmother’s cousin Dave Bunch, who had an affinity for building different creations inside bottles.
 Three were featured in the postcard.
 Grandma even had one that sat upon the mantle.